ballerina-platform/module-ballerina-sql/ballerina/Module.md

 These samples show how to demonstrate the different usages of the `query` operation to query the database table and obtain the results.

-The `ParameterizedQuery` is used to construct the dynamic query to execute by the client.
-So, you can create a simple query like below.
+The `ParameterizedQuery` is used to construct the dynamic query to be executed by the client.
+You can create a simple query like below.

 ```ballerina
 int id = 10;
 int age = 12;